 Did you know you can get affordable primary care with the K Health app?

-Download K to check your symptoms, explore conditions and treatments, and text with a healthcare provider in minutes if needed.
-K Health’s AI-powered app is HIPAA compliant and based on 20 years of clinical data.
+Download K Health to check your symptoms, explore conditions and treatments, and text with a healthcare provider in minutes if needed.
+K Health’s AI-powered app is based on 20 years of clinical data.

 Frequently Asked Questions

 K Health has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.

 Cognitive-behavioral therapy for anxiety disorders: an update on the empirical evidence.
 (2015).

 Depression Medicines.
 (2019).